vlussenburg/xld-machine-config-plugin/README.md

 [xld-machine-config-windows-plugin-downloads-image]: https://img.shields.io/github/downloads/xebialabs-community/LCPLUGINNAME/total.svg

 ## Preface

-This document describes the functionality provided by the XL Release [Description|Interface] plugin.

-See the [XL Release reference manual](https://docs.xebialabs.com/xl-release) for background information on XL Release and release automation concepts. or
 See the [XL Deploy reference manual](https://docs.xebialabs.com/xl-deploy) for background information on XL Deploy and deployment automation concepts.

 ## Overview